watchly/docs/docs/data-shippers/loki.md

   <h1>Ingesting Via Loki Proxy</h1>
 </div>

-Axiom Loki Proxy is a push interface to Axiom via Loki endpoint.
+Loki by Prometheus, is a multi-tenant log aggregation system that is highly scalable and capable of indexing metadata about your logs.

 Loki exposes an HTTP API for pushing, querying, and tailing Axiom log data.

+**Axiom Loki Proxy** enables a push interface to Axiom via Loki endpoint.

 With **Axiom-Loki-Proxy**, you can ships logs to Axiom via the  [Loki HTTP API](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push).